Southern Health NHS Foundation Trust Careers Webpage

 Hover over the rocket to find out what skills could be useful for the NHS

-Do I already have some of these skills?
+Do you already have some of these skills?

-This is just a snapshot of the skills that may be beneficial for a career in the NHS
+The skills above are just some of those that may be beneficial for a career in the NHS.

-Can you think of situations in your school/college/personal life where you may be already demonstrating some of these skills?
+Can you think of when you have demonstrated any of these skills?

 To find out more about Unloc or follow us on our social media channels click on the following icons below: